Animechain-ai/animechain-docs/docs/ecosystem/token-economy.md

 sidebar_position: 3
 ---

-Tokens are distributed as follows:

-* **Creators:** Rewarded for creating new works.
-* **Studios:** Rewarded for production support and project management.
-* **AI Developers:** Rewarded for developing and improving generative AI technology.
-* **Community:** Rewarded for ecosystem contributions like event participation and feedback.
+The Animechain.ai token distribution plan is strategically designed to fuel ecosystem growth.
+It clearly defines token allocation for each stakeholder, ensuring the comprehensive development of the platform.

-### Token Circulation and Inflation Management
+### Token Circulation

 The circulation and inflation management mechanisms are crucial for the ecosystem's long-term sustainability.
 Token circulation volume is adjusted based on ecosystem growth and demand, stabilizing token value and maintaining a healthy economic environment.
-Regular reviews of the token supply manage inflation, preserving long-term value and ensuring sustainable growth.
-This allows adjustments to prevent excessive inflation and maintain overall balance.

 ### Animechain.ai Token Economy

 The Animechain.ai token economy is fundamental to the ecosystem's growth and sustainability.
-Animechain.aitokens drive value exchange, enable governance participation, and provide incentives, fostering an environment where all participants can thrive.
+Animechain.ai tokens drive value exchange, enable governance participation, and provide incentives, fostering an environment where all participants can thrive.
 This empowers creators to produce high-quality works while ensuring the ecosystem's long-term viability.

 ### Detailed Token Allocation